hurricanemark/ApllicationVersioning/README.md

 Here's how you might implement this in C++, C#, Python, Java, Javascript, and Bash:

-**Note**: *Execute within the cloned repository to correctly retrieve the version tag*.  *For compilable code, write the versioning tag as a static variable, compile it, and print the variable when queried to version info*.
+**Note**: *Execute within the cloned repository to correctly retrieve the version tag*.  *For compilable code, write the versioning tag as a static variable, compile it, and print the variable when queried for version info*.

 ### 1. **C++ Program**